|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Everyone feels like they should be eating more kale, but when raw it’s a bit of a struggle sometimes.
-I have seen quite a number of recipes for kale salads where the instructions call for massaging each kale leaf with olive oil to wilt them and make them less tough.
-If I had time to massage anything, I probably would not pick kale.
+There are a number of recipes for kale salads where the instructions call for massaging each kale leaf with olive oil to wilt them and make them less tough.

 If you didn’t have the time or inclination to spread out the dressed grain salad on a baking sheet to finish cooling, you can skip the step.
 It just allows the quinoa to cool more evenly, and eliminates the possibility of the salad being a bit sticky or gummy.